tomikorzu/poke-api/README.md

 - Estimated time: 5 minutes
 - Time to finish: 3 minutes

-### Fetch Pokemon API

-- Estimated time: 5 minutes
-- Time to finish: 2.5 minutes

 ### Pokemon Card UI / Logic

 - Display pokemon cards depending of the content that is in variables.js `pokemons`
 - Estimated time: 30 minutes
 - Time to finish: 45 minutes

+### Fetch Pokemon API

+- Estimated time: 1 hour
+- Time to finish:

 ## How to run this code